StevenWeir038/Island-Aqua/README.md

 - At higher resolutions the `.video` class dimensions became [distorted](docs/readme/distorted_video.png) from standard 16:9 aspect ratio in plants section due to being within an `iframe`.
 For formatting purposes I wanted the video to fill 90% of the screen width at all times.
 Hard coding a value of 800px for the desktop rendered the iframe too large on a mobile screen.
 The dimension issue by solved placing the iframe inside a `div`.
 The iframe was styled to fit the full height and width of the div which in turn had a `padding-top` value of 56.25%.
 This was calcuated using the aspect ratio (9/16 = 0.5625).
 Further testing showed the video container was exceeding the screen height due to the 90% container width.
 Ten percentage points were taken off using `padding-top: 46.25%;`.
 This gives an aspect ratio of 7.4/16.
+Note there is an experimental CSS property called `aspect-ratio`.
+I could have replaced the [existing solution](docs/readme/responsive_iframe_solution.png "Code to create a responsive iframe") with `aspect-ratio: 7.4 / 16;`.
+I opted not to as MDN indicates it is still experimental and I want to optomise browser support.

 - After entering a validated email address the user is directed to a formdump page indicating their success.
 They are automatically taken back to main site after a predefined amount of time using the following code snippet in the `head`.